-No. Summary of Submission Administration Comment Recommendation PORTION NO. The Amd 45 neighbourhood centre does not rely upon passing traffic and visible exposure to ensure its sustainability.
+No. Summary of Submission Administration Comment Recommendation Sustainability & Neighbourhood Activity Hub The Amd 45 neighbourhood centre does not rely upon passing traffic and visible exposure to ensure its sustainability.
 For instance, once established, the location of the Amd 45 neighbourhood centre and its offerings will be well known to the community within its trade area - through on the ground presence and online shopping.
 In addition, employees and customers who use the industrial/business precinct to the north and the businesses along Furniss Road will also be aware of and can benefit from the new neighbourhood centre.
-Furniss Road its a key east-west Local Distributor (neighbourhood connector) road.
+The Amd 46 neighbourhood centre would have greater exposure to passing traffic, being located adjacent to Mirrabooka Avenue ('MRS blue road').
+However, such commercial locations are often identified and more suited to higher order centres, such as a District Centre or car-based commercial and service commercial type uses.
+As can be seen in Figure 1 and Figure 2B, where the Amd 46 location has a reduced walkable catchment for the Darch community in which it serves.
+Furniss Road is a key east-west Local Distributor (neighbourhood connector) road.
 With the Amd 45 centre being located at the strategic intersection of Furniss Road with Driver Road (also a Local Distributor Road), this results in the Amd 45 neighbourhood centre location being at a key road junction more central in the neighbourhood.
 This location therefore is highly accessible and has good exposure to passing traffic.
+There is an existing Early Learning Childcare Centre (ELCC) on the south-west corner of Driver Road/Furniss Road, which will be opposite the proposed Amd 45 neighbourhood centre.
+The proposed neighbourhood centre will complement the ELCC and reinforce The Amd 46 concept plan shows a child care centre (CCC) sharing a car park with a fast food use adjacent to Mirrabooka Avenue.
+The restricted nature of vehicular access to the Amd 46 site will result in customers of both the CCC and fast food having to exit the site south into the residential